MeerMusik/LinuxScripts/README.md

 1. X86_64, Static, Debug and Release: [wxWidgetsx64.sh](wxWidgets/wxWidgetsx64.sh)
 2. X86, Static, Debug and Release: [wxWidgetsx86.sh](wxWidgets/wxWidgetsx86.sh)

+Attention:
+1. The X86 Script relies on Libraries which are partially only available through AUR
+    1. I have disabled wxSecretStore and wxMediaCtrl for that reason.
+If you want to use those, set the Boolean Value from "OFF" to "ON"
+2. For other Distributions, make sure you have Access to the Lib32 Variants of for example 'secretstore' and 'gstplayer-1.0.so'
+   1. X86_64 Distributions keep getting rid of more Lib32 Libraries over time.
+Therefore, the above List is based on the last time I tried to build wxWidgets with basic Functionality in December 2021

 ## Other Tools
 Hard Dependencies or recommended Libraries.

 1. NASM - Netwide Assembler.
 For OpenSSL.
 Optional but highly recommended
+    1. Preferable way to get it: Install nasm through your trusty Package Manager
-    1. Download the latest prebuilt Binaries: https://www.nasm.us/pub/nasm/releasebuilds/
+    2. Alternatively: Download the latest prebuilt Binaries: https://www.nasm.us/pub/nasm/releasebuilds/
-    2. Version: Always the latest
+    3. Version: Always the latest

 2. Perl Programming Language
     1. Required as an Interpreter for all Projects using Perl Scripts